"Wrong place, right people" - heroes of the French train shooting

 The third member of the group, 22-year-old National Guardsman Alek Skarlatos, said the vacation was partly to celebrate his return from a tour of duty in Afghanistan.

-The elder Sadler, a 57-year-old pastor at Sacramento's Shiloh Baptist Church, said: "We're very, very thankful to God that he was not hurt or killed."

-Asked if his son would continue his European trip, Sadler said "No, the trip is over...
-That's enough.
-He'll be returning home as soon as possible."

-French Interior Minister Bernard Cazeneuve, President Francois Hollande and U.S. President Barack Obama hailed the train passengers as heroes.
-As a show of gratitude, the head of SNCF French railways said his company would organise a visit to France for the Americans’ families, should they want to come.
+French Interior Minister Bernard Cazeneuve, President Francois Hollande and U.S. President Barack Obama hailed the passengers as heroes.

 Cazeneuve said the attacker's identity was not confirmed, but that if he was telling the truth to his interrogators, he was a 26-year-old of Moroccan nationality identified as dangerous and with connections to Islamist militants.